TAMILMANI1234/techsmew-assessment/README.md

     6.After write the logic for all CRUD operation in apislice.jsx the bind apislice with store mentioned in store.jsx 7.Finally, connect store to React UI using Providers

+### Note:
+"studentsdata.json" : JSON file for store student data from the react application via JSON server

+## Run Application
+   1. First run the JSON server in the port 3500 by using "json-server --watch data/studentdata.json --port 3500"
+   2. Then, run react application in development environment "npm run dev"  or "npm start"